-Part Seven What are the Continuing Education Requirements for Medical Administrative Assistants?
+Part Eight What are the Continuing Education Requirements for Medical Administrative Assistants?

 Though recertification and continuing education are not required, those who earn this credential may consider expanding their capabilities and earning potential by pursuing additional education in the area of Billing and Coding or Electronic Health Records.

-Part Eight Where Can I Learn More About Becoming a Medical Administrative Assistant?
+Part Nine Where Can I Learn More About Becoming a Medical Administrative Assistant?